| |

 Madoran had slid the stone trap door shut and dropped down behind me;

+he, too, scampered up.
 We walked out into the ocean, alternating between

 picking our way slowly along the rusty platform and staring up and out